harhota/harhota/README.md

 ## About me
 Currently Methodologist / Product manager at Yandex Lyceum

-- 🎯 Designing AI educational content
+- 🎯 Designing AI educational (programming) content
+- 💡 CS teacher: enjoy sharing my knowledge with students
 - ⚡ Master's in Data Science at Harbour.Space
-- 💡 CS teacher: enjoy sharing my knowledge with students
 - ⚽ Passionate about football (soccer) analytics and fantasy football

 📫 How to reach me: